 Change the Phase type to ‘faulted’; the General tab will be redrawn and a new tab ‘Layers’ will appear.
 Select it.

 We can anticipate (given that kaolinite space group is C1) that the Diffraction Laue symmetry is -1.
 We can enter by hand the lattice parameters from the kaolinite abc* phase but an easier method is available.
 Do Operations/Copy phase cell; a file selection dialog will appear for your current directory and the file kaolinite.gpx should be there.
 Select it; a small popup will appear listing the available phases.
 Choose ‘kaolinite abc*’ and press Ok; the Layers window will be redrawn with the new lattice parameters.

 Next, you need to define the layer.
 As it would be very tedious to enter 24 atoms by hand, the alternative is to get them from the previously created kaolinite abc* phase.
 Select the Import new layer box; the file dialog with kaolinite.gpx will appear.
 Select the file and press Open; again a small popup with two phases listed will appear.
 Again select kaolinite abc* and press Ok; the Layers page will be redrawn with a layer (named kaolinite) will be filled out.

-If you move down to the bottom of the page to find the one line Layer-Layer Transition probabilities.
+If you move down to the bottom of the page (if there isn’t a scroll bar, just grab an edge of the window & shift it slightly) to find the one line Layer-Layer Transition probabilities.
 Change Dz=1.0 and press the plot box; the drawing will show a layer of kaolinite stacked directly above another one.